KuboG/RecruitmentTask/README.md

 ``` bash
 bash launcher.sh
 ```
-So when you want to run the whole application after some modifications you can use that command.
+When you want to run the whole application after some modifications you can also use that command.

 The necessary processes inside the container such as `roscore`, `turtlesim`, `rosbridge_server`, `tf2_web_republisher`, and `clear_service` run in the [container_entrypoint.sh](https://github.com/KuboG/RecruitmentTask/blob/master/container_entrypoint.sh).